 Twiggy branches on shrubs and trees that need to be pruned can be removed now and stored away under cover to be used as plant supports in the spring.

 Grease bands should be checked to ensure that dead leaves and other material have not become stuck to them, forming a bridge for pests.

-Collect and burn fallen leaves around fruit trees, or they may harbour diseases and reinfect the trees next season.
+Collect and burn fallen leaves around fruit trees as they may harbour diseases and reinfect the trees next season.

-Rabbits can easily damage young fruit trees by gnawing the bark.
-Make sure you have protected them with proprietary plastic tree guards or wire netting.
+Rabbits and muntjac deer can easily damage young fruit trees by gnawing the bark.
+Protected them with proprietary plastic tree guards, plastic netting or wire netting.

 A very good and economical method of pest control is to apply a plant oil-based winter wash while the trees are completely dormant in winter.
 Tar-oil based winter washes are no longer available and have been withdrawn.
 The only products that can now be used are plant oil-based washes such as Growing Success and Vitax Winter Tree Wash.

 The winter wash is designed to kill the over wintering eggs of many fruit pests, including green fly.
 Take care though as the wash can scorch leaves and other tender green tissue, therefore cover all plants under the trees, including the lawn, on which the spray might land.
 Always apply the wash after pruning - this avoids getting covered by it as you pull out dead branches.

 Large established fruit trees should be fed at this time of year with a good general fertilizer, such as Growmore.
 Applying it now allows the fertilizer plenty of time to dissolve and be carried down to the roots, before growth starts in March.
 Follow the rates of application on the packaging and aim to treat all the ground area that is occupied by the root system.
 Remembering not to apply fertilizer close to the base of the stem or trunk.
 As a rough guide, the roots spread should very similar to that of the branches.